-- 176 Considering the comments received the EFRAG Secretariat proposes: - (a) Incorporating the message there should be less new projects, hence reducing the number of high priority projects to six: - (i) Intangible assets; - (ii) Connecting financial and sustainability reporting, starting from climate (includes climate-related reporting and pollutant pricing mechanisms); - (iii) Crypto-assets and liabilities; - (iv) Discontinued operations and disposal groups; - (v) Statement of cash flows; - (vi) Variable and contingent consideration. - (b) To add that the IASB should have the capacity to maintain alignment with the future work of the ISSB when it starts to move beyond its initial focus on
+- 170 Considering the comments received the EFRAG Secretariat proposes: - (a) Incorporating the message there should be less new projects, hence reducing the number of high priority projects to six: - (i) Intangible assets; - (ii) Connecting financial and sustainability reporting, starting from climate (includes climate-related reporting and pollutant pricing mechanisms); - (iii) Crypto-assets and liabilities; - (iv) Discontinued operations and disposal groups; - (v) Statement of cash flows; - (vi) Variable and contingent consideration. - (b) To present to EFRAG TEG a list of 7 other projects that either should be promoted to high priority or demoted as medium or low priority. - (c) To request EFRAG TEG whether the IASB should start a PIR for IFRS 5 or whether to begin directly with standard setting. - (d) To add that the IASB should have the capacity to maintain alignment with the future work of the ISSB when it starts to move beyond its initial focus on climate.
+Given the inherent complexity, the IASB should identify whether key sustainability-related risks are already captured within the current IFRS Standards before considering the introduction of a new standard or a significant change to existing standards; - (e) To cover the coordination of the IASB's and the ISSB's future activities for promoting connectivity between the IFRS Standards and the potential Sustainability Standards.

-- climate.
-Given the inherent complexity, the IASB should identify whether key sustainability-related risks are already captured within the current IFRS Standards before considering the introduction of a new standard or a significant change to existing standards; - (c) To cover the coordination of the IASB's and the ISSB's future activities for promoting connectivity between the IFRS Standards and the potential Sustainability Standards. - (d) To update the reasonings for selecting the priority projects where necessary. - 177 In addition to the above, it is noted that as part of the ongoing PIR IFRS 9 project, the EFRAG Secretariat has received the messages from constituents that the measurement of financial instruments which include an ESG feature (in particular whether these instruments pass the SPPP-test) is to be separated from the PIR-IFRS 9 workflow and should be considered as a priority.
+- (f) To update the reasonings for selecting the priority projects where necessary. - 171 In addition to the above, it is noted that as part of the ongoing PIR IFRS 9 project, the EFRAG Secretariat has received the messages from constituents that the measurement of financial instruments which include an ESG feature (in particular whether these instruments pass the SPPP-test) is to be separated from the PIR-IFRS 9 workflow and should be considered as a priority.